A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Explicit Current Control (ECC)

 for timestep $T$, as opposed to Equation (\ref{equ:originaltheta}).
 By achieving this, the possible range of errors is reduced from {$[0,V^n_{thr})$ to $[0,(0.5+|0.5-\eta|) V^n_{thr})$}. \end{proposition}

 We remark that, deploying TRE will increase at most one spike per neuron at the first layer and continue to affect the spiking rate at higher layers.
-This is the reason why we have slightly more spike operations than \cite{Rueckauer:2017}, as shown in Figure~\ref{fig:TM2017comparison}.
+This is the reason why we have slightly more spike operations than \cite{Rueckauer:2017}, as shown in Figure S1C in SM.
 A typical value of $\eta$ is 0.5.